Unholy Confessions: Music videos

-The band, along with director Thomas Mignone, filmed the song's concept video on December 7th 2003, featuring the band performing the single at an abandoned warehouse.
+The band, along with director Thomas Mignone, filmed the song's concept video on December 7, 2003, featuring the band performing the single at an abandoned warehouse.
 After a few months, they posted on their website's blog about their discomfort with the video, and the decision to re-shoot the video.
 The concept video eventually got released on YouTube, along with the 2014 re-release of Waking the Fallen.

 In February 2004, the band shared the plan to film the new video, which was this time a live performance.
+The video was directed by Greg Kaplan.
 The video also features many fans filming at their homes getting ready for the show, whether by promoting, driving to the concert, among other things.
 The performance was shot on March 6, 2004, at the Henry Fonda Theatre.

-Critical reception
+Critical reception and legacy

 "Unholy Confessions" is widely regarded as one of the band's best songs.
 In 2020, Louder Sound and Kerrang ranked the song at number six and number two, respectively, on their lists of the 20 greatest Avenged Sevenfold songs.

+Bobby Oliver of Alternative Press Magazine wrote: "The riff, the riff, the riff.
+There are many like it in metalcore, but this one is Synyster Gates’ blazing melody, which announced the shredder’s presence as a blistering force in the band for the next 20 years."

+The staff of Metal Hammer called the track an "absolute, iron-clad anthem", and expressed their belief that "for many Avenged fans of a certain age, [the track is] the definitive A7X anthem."
+They wrote, "A simple song it may have become, but the fact is that 'Unholy Confessions' struck a chord with a young metal crowd that had so far been weaned on nu metal and shiny, Gothenburg-influenced metalcore.
+Even at that early stage, Avenged felt just a little different from those around them, and the hype train began to roll."
+According to Avenged Sevenfold frontman M. Shadows, “I wouldn’t say 'Unholy Confessions' is a well-written song by any means.
+But at the time it worked, and it became what it is... nostalgia!”
+The track is routinely used to close the band's live sets.
+According to Sanders: "It’s kind of like our 'Hit The Lights.
+It’s one of the first things people heard, it’s a throwback at the end.
+We’ve tried ending with other things but it goes over well and I think it’s one of those things where, at the very end of the night, to throw things back to 2003 or whenever that came out, is pretty cool.
+There’s no science behind it, it’s just what we do!"